prajwalDU/customer-segmentation/README.md

 # Conclusion

 1. We started with a simple binning and quantile based simple segmentation model first then moved to more complex models because simple implementation helps having a first glance at the data and know where/how to exploit it better.
 2. Then we moved to k-means clustering and visualized the results with different number of clusters.
 As we know there is no assurance that k-means will lead to the global best solution.
-We moved forward and tried Hierarchical Clustering and DBSCAN clusterer as well.
+We moved forward and tried Hierarchical Clustering and DBSCAN cluster as well.
 3. We created several useful clusters of customers on the basis of different metrics and methods to cateorize the customers on the basis of their beavioural attributes to define their valuability, loyality, profitability etc for the business.
 Though significantly separated clusters are not visible in the plots, but the clusters obtained is fairly valid and useful as per the algorithms and the statistics extracted from the data.
 4. Segments depends on how the business plans to use the results, and the level of granularity they want to see in the clusters.
 Keeping these points in view we clustered the major segments based on our understanding as per diffrent criteria as shown in the summary dataframe.